paulparton/crudbrella/README.md

 CRUDbrella is a nodeJS module for creating DRY Express CRUD apps.

 ###How does it do that?
-By generating a set of basic CRUD methods providing and a route generator that adds CRUD enpoints in a single line of code.
+By providing a set of basic CRUD methods and a route generator that adds CRUD enpoints in a single line of code.

 ###What databases are currently supported?
 MongoDB using either Mongoose or the native MongoDB driver.